yt-dlp/yt-dlp/README.md

-    --break-on-reject                Stop the download process when encountering a file that has been filtered out --no-download-archive            Do not use archive file (default) --include-ads                    Download advertisements as well
+    --break-on-reject                Stop the download process when encountering a file that has been filtered out --no-download-archive            Do not use archive file (default)
-                                     (experimental)
-    --no-include-ads                 Do not download advertisements (default)

 ## Download Options:
     -N, --concurrent-fragments N     Number of fragments to download